gargpriyank/ibmcloud-iac-examples/roks-satellite/README.md

 Schematics delivers the Terraform as a Service.
 Below are the steps to create and run schematics workspace to provision cloud resources.

-1. A sample `workspace-workshop.json` file is provided with this example.
-This file creates resources in Dallas region in single zone.
-A multi-zone sample file is available in **multizone** directory.
+1. A sample `workspace.json` file is provided with this example.

    > Note: Please replace the values of the variables as per your project requirement.
-It is recommended not to commit `workspace-workshop.json` file
+It is recommended not to commit `workspace.json` file
    > since it may contain sensitive information like password.**

     ```markdown
     ...
     "template_data": [{
         "folder": ".",
-        "type": "terraform_v0.12",
+        "type": "terraform_v1.0.3",
         "variablestore": [{
           "name": "project_name",
           "value": "iac-example",